data-miner00/Linker/README.md

 ## About

-A quasi-social-media application to store and share links.
-This project started out as a basic console application but have evolved a lot during the years.
-Recently discovered that there is already a web app (not created by me) for this idea named [Snack.xyz](https://snack.xyz).
-For the entities and database design, please refer to the [drawio document](/docs/Linker.drawio).
+A suite of applications to store, manage and share links.
+I found that keeping track of useful websites/URL can be arduous and that was the raison d'être for this project.
+However, as the time goes by, I started to add more functionalities such as authorization, real-time chat, GraphQL etc to expand my knowledge and challenge myself.

+This project is still in active development and the entities and database design can be temporary found in the [drawio document](/docs/Linker.drawio) in the `docs` folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>